dnlomnimedia/luminate-online-web-services-skills-lab-queries/readme.txt

 # Basic info for all constituents
 SELECT ConsId, ConsName.FirstName, ConsName.LastName, PrimaryEmail From Constituent

-# Basic info for a constituent with email address 'joe.landsman@gmail.com'
+# Basic info for an "active" constituent with email address 'joe.landsman@gmail.com'
-SELECT ConsId, ConsName.FirstName, ConsName.LastName, PrimaryEmail From Constituent WHERE PrimaryEmail = 'joe.landsman@gmail.com'
+SELECT ConsId, ConsName.FirstName, ConsName.LastName, PrimaryEmail From Constituent WHERE PrimaryEmail = 'joe.landsman@gmail.com' and Active = 'ACTIVE'

 # Basic info for all constituents in a Group 49504
 SELECT ConsId, ConsName.FirstName, ConsName.LastName, PrimaryEmail From Constituent WHERE GroupId = 49504